TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

 1. [IBM Cloud Resource](#ibm-cloud-resource)

 ## Team Lions
-By Lee Yin Jie, Tan Ying, Ho Hol Yin
+Lee Yin Jie, Tan Ying, Ho Hol Yin

 We are a group of students from **SUTD** (Architecture) and **NUS** (Industrial Design and Computer Science)